diequies/100daysofdata/README.md

 ---

+### **Days 87 of #100DaysOfData Challenge**

+I spent most of the time in the zoopla project, I had to go back to speed and remember what I was doing.
+Also I had some side time to progress in the courses and book.

+1. **Project**: [Zoopla London Houses Price Prediction from Scratch](https://github.com/diequies/zoopla_houses).
+I completed the data extraction and cleaned a little bit the data.
+Now I have a table in a local MySQL database with all the information in quite a good condition.
+My next step is to do EDA on that data, let's see what we can extract.

+---

 ### **Days 86 of #100DaysOfData Challenge**

 After two weeks of not being able to work at all, I am back to the business and the challenge full time.
 I have just completed Udemy course and started the famous *Machine Learning Course from Stanford University in Coursera*.